|CAS Number||UN/NA Number||DOT Hazard Label||USCG CHRIS Code|

 SMALL FIRE: Dry chemical, CO2, water spray or regular foam.

 LARGE FIRE: Water spray, fog or regular foam.
 Do not scatter spilled material with high-pressure water streams.
-Move containers from fire area if you can do it without risk.
-Dike fire-control water for later disposal.
+If it can be done safely, move undamaged containers away from the area around the fire.
+Dike runoff from fire control for later disposal.

 FIRE INVOLVING TANKS: Cool containers with flooding quantities of water until well after fire is out.
 Withdraw immediately in case of rising sound from venting safety devices or discoloration of tank.
 ALWAYS stay away from tanks engulfed in fire.
 (ERG, 2020)

 Do not touch or walk through spilled material.
 Stop leak if you can do it without risk.
 Prevent dust cloud.
-Avoid inhalation of asbestos dust.
+For Asbestos, avoid inhalation of dust.
+Cover spill with plastic sheet or tarp to minimize spreading.
+Do not clean up or dispose of, except under supervision of a specialist.

 SMALL DRY SPILL: With clean shovel, place material into clean, dry container and cover loosely; move containers from spill area.

 SMALL SPILL: Pick up with sand or other non-combustible absorbent material and place into containers for later disposal.

 LARGE SPILL: Dike far ahead of liquid spill for later disposal.
 Cover powder spill with plastic sheet or tarp to minimize spreading.
 Prevent entry into waterways, sewers, basements or confined areas.
 (ERG, 2020)